-Steve Hurley made the following video this past fall.
+Steve Hurley (Mass Fish and Wildlife) made the following video in November, 2016.

 Watch the video and then read Steve’s own words explaining what he observed below.